inferno-framework/carin-for-blue-button-test-kit/lib/carin_for_blue_button_test_kit/docs/carin_for_blue_button_v2.0.0_client_suite_description.md

 ### Sample Execution - Postman

 To try out these tests without a CARIN for Blue Button client implementation, you may run them using [this Postman collection](https://github.com/inferno-framework/carin-for-blue-button-test-kit/blob/main/config/C4BB%20Client%20Search%20Tests.postman_collection.json).
-This Postman collection includes all of the required CARIN for Blue Button profile resource requests and required search requests needed to pass all of the tests.
+This Postman collection includes many of the required CARIN for Blue Button profile resource requests and required search requests.
+Note that the demo is not expected to pass all of the tests.

 To run the client tests against the Postman collection:
 1. Start an Inferno session of the CARIN for Blue Button Client test suite.